Shima Spain Village 志摩スペイン村

 Spanish flair and street performances in the Mie countryside

-You may not have traveled all the way to Japan for a hefty helping of Spanish culture, but if the kids are tired of Ise's Japanese cultural wonders, then Shima Spain Village may be an excellent way to reenergize them.
+You may not have traveled all the way to Japan for a hefty helping of Spanish culture, but for those needing a break from Ise's Japanese cultural wonders, then Shima Spain Village provides excellent respite.
 The theme park offers plenty of rides, shows, restaurants, and shops.

 - A fantasyland blending Japanese hospitality and Spanish vivacity